Promises of Continuity: G2-Dyads

 Focus of Binding: A presence that will be socially recognized.

-Inner Requirement: Some affinity based in a mutuality in feelings, shared understanding, and similar tastes.
-This enables sympathy, favour, support and loyalty for the other party.
+Inner Requirement: Some affinity flowing from a mutuality in feelings, shared understanding, and similar tastes.
+This fosters sympathy, favour, support and loyalty for the other party.

 Dysfunction: If the necessary boundaries and distance are not maintained, there is a one-sided infatuation, over-involvement or enmeshment.

-Consequence of Absence: A person becomes disconnected and stays detached from others and this can block development and cooperation that is typically essential when attempting the impossible.
+Consequence of Absence: A person becomes disconnected and stays detached from others.
+This interferes with personal growth generally and impedes the cooperation commonly required when attempting the impossible.

 Commit-G24